aidin36/tocc/libtocc/docs/source/api_reference.rst

 ``base_path`` is the absolute path to where Tocc should keep its files. (the tocc-managed file system.)
 Note that it have to be absolute.

+**Note:** Instances of ``libtocc::Manager`` are NOT thread-safe.
+In other words, you shouldn't share instances of it between threads.
+If you want to work multi-threaded, each of the threads should instanciate their own ``libtocc::Manager``.

+.. function:: void libtocc::Manager::initialize()

+Initializes the *base_path* (the path provided in constructor).

+This will create the database in the *base_path*, and creates the required collections inside of it.
+This should be called once for each *base_path*, or else you can't work with it.

+Note that this shouldn't be called more than once for the same *base_path*.
+You will receive an exception if you do so.

+**Note:** Your application shouldn't automatically initialize every path it receive from the user.
+User may enter a wrong path by mistake, and your application silently initialize that path and, for example, imports user's files somewhere they didn't really want to.
+And their files will be lost.
+Instead, tell your users to run ``tocc-initialize`` on the path manually, or provide a function to let them do it manually from your application.

 .. function:: libtocc::FileInfo \
                 libtocc::Manager::get_file_info(const char* file_id)